bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 30°
-- Mostly Cloudy
+- Overcast
-- 84% humidity
+- 88% humidity
-- 6 mph wind
+- 5 mph wind
-- 84% cloud cover
+- 89% cloud cover
 - 42 AQI 🟩
 - 0.06 inches of snow in the past 24 hours
 - 0.01 inches of rain expected in the next 48 hours